acarril/acarril.github.io/_posts/2016-06-22-causal-relationships-problems.md

 1. Existance of a causality loop between dependant and independant variables.
 2. Existance of an uncontrolled covariate affecting both dependant and independat variables.

-Using our defined framework, our $$X_2$$ covariate will be endogenous if we estimate
+Using our defined framework, the $$X_2$$ covariate will be endogenous if we estimate

 $$
 y = X_1 \beta_1 + X_2 \beta_2 + \mu